 We also have travel opportunities, having visited Detroit (MI), Philadelphia (PA) and Mansfield (OH) to join the other Schwaben Clubs in North American at our annual Tag der Donauschwaben (Day of the Donauschwaben and Dance Festival).

-If you are interested in how to join the Jugendgruppe or having our dance group perform or participate at your event please contact Lea Becker at email@example.com.
+If you are interested in how to join the Jugendgruppe or having our dance group perform or participate at your event please contact Brian Schummer at firstname.lastname@example.org

 Dance practice takes place every Thursday evening from 6:30pm to 8:00pm.
 Everyone welcome!